Consumption (economics)

 Consumption refers to the use of resources to fulfill present needs and desires.
 It is seen in contrast to investing, which is spending for acquisition of future income.
 Consumption is a major concept in economics and is also studied in many other social sciences.

 Different schools of economists define consumption differently.
-According to mainstream economists, only the final purchase of newly produced goods and services by individuals for immediate use constitutes consumption, while other types of expenditure — in particular, fixed investment, intermediate consumption, and government spending — are placed in separate categories (see consumer choice).
+According to mainstream economists, only the final purchase of newly produced goods and services by individuals for immediate use constitutes consumption, while other types of expenditure – in particular, fixed investment, intermediate consumption, and government spending – are placed in separate categories (see consumer choice).
 Other economists define consumption much more broadly, as the aggregate of all economic activity that does not entail the design, production and marketing of goods and services (e.g., the selection, adoption, use, disposal and recycling of goods and services).

 Economists are particularly interested in the relationship between consumption and income, as modelled with the consumption function.
 A similar realist structural view can be found in consumption theory, which views the Fisherian intertemporal choice framework as the real structure of the consumption function.
 Unlike the passive strategy of structure embodied in inductive structural realism, economists define structure in terms of its invariance under intervention.

+In sociology, consumption refers to consumer behavior in responses to goods and services.
+Theories of consumption have been a part of the field of sociology since its earliest days, dating back, at least implicitly, to the work of Karl Marx in the mid-to-late nineteenth century.
+Sociologists view consumption as central to everyday life, identity and social order.
+Many sociologists associate it with social class, identity, group membership, age and stratification as it plays a huge part in modernity.
+Thorstein Veblen's (1899) The Theory of the Leisure Class is generally seen as the first major theoretical work to take consumption as its primary focus.
+Despite these early roots, research on consumption began in earnest in the second half of the twentieth century in Europe, especially Great Britain.
+Interest in the topic among mainstream US sociologists was much slower to develop and it is still not a focal concern of many American sociologists.
+Efforts are currently underway to form a section in the American Sociological Association devoted to the study of consumption.

+However, over the last twenty years, sociological research into the area of consumption has burgeoned in cognate fields, particularly in global and cultural studies:

+The processes associated with globalization have created hitherto unimaginable opportunities for cultural forms and practices to travel far beyond the indigenous sites and spaces in which they were first conceived and produced.
+While there have always been cultural movements and flows from one space to another, the intensity and ease of contemporary intersections of the global and the local have forced scholars to look closely at the myriad ways in which culture is consumed – used up, made sense of, embraced, and explored.

+Modern theorists of consumption include Jean Baudrillard, Pierre Bourdieu, and George Ritzer.